 Becoming a Stepfamily by Patricia Papernow (1993)

-Surviving and Thriving in Stepfamily Relationships: What Works and What Doesn’t (coming in June 2013) by Patricia Papernow
+Surviving and Thriving in Stepfamily Relationships: What Works and What Doesn’t (2013) by Patricia Papernow

 This list of books to make divorce less stressful, from HuffPost Women